fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Options ###

-For preChange default seleted members is possible to use:

-* "all"
+If the parameter of filter is empty is possible in preChange function configure who options by default wil be selected, the options are:

-* "all"
+* "all" - All options of multiselect will be selected.
+* "first" - The first option of multiselect will be selected.
+* "first-n" - The first n options of multiselect will be selected.
-* "last"
+* "last" - The last option of multiselect will be selected.
-* "last-n"
+* "last-n" - The last n options of multiselect will be selected.

 ```JavaScript